 Hortonworks recommends deploying the metastore service on multiple boxes concurrently.
-Each Hive metastore client reads the configuration property hive.metastore.uris to get a list of metastore servers with which it can communicate.
+Each Hive metastore client will read the configuration property hive.metastore.uris to get a list of metastore servers with which it can try to communicate.

 Note that the relational database that backs the Hive metastore itself should also be made highly available using the best practices defined for the database system in use.